overegneered/rowing.egneer.ing/content/racing/bumps/bumping.md

 3. The crew behind rows completely past the crew in front
 4. The crew behind finishes before the crew in front

-In [[torpids]], the second bumping method is most prevalent, as the crew being bumped is incentivised to be able to row away cleanly (see [[#What happens on a bump?]]).
-In [[Summer Eights|Eights]], it's all to play for, and coxes typically have to force a bump through contact.
+In [[torpids|Torpids]], the second bumping method is most prevalent, as the crew being bumped is incentivised to be able to row away cleanly (see [[#What happens on a bump?]]).
+In [[summer eights|Eights]], it's all to play for, and coxes typically have to force a bump through contact.

 ## What happens on a bump?

 In all formats of bumps racing, the crew that bumped exits the race (called **bumping out**).
-In [[torpids]], the crew that got bumped *keeps rowing*, remains live, and is able to be bumped again if caught by another crew.
-In [[Summer Eights|Eights]], this is not the case and both crews stop rowing.
+In [[torpids|Torpids]], the crew that got bumped *keeps rowing*, remains live, and is able to be bumped again if caught by another crew.
+In [[summer eights|Eights]], this is not the case and both crews stop rowing.

 ## Overbumps

 In the event that the crew in front of you bumps out, it is still possible to bump; you just need to catch the next live crew.
 Doing so is called an **overbump** (as you bumped over another crew).
-The rules around resolving overbumps can get quite complex (especially in [[torpids]], but in general follow common sense.
+The rules around resolving overbumps can get quite complex (especially in [[torpids|Torpids]]), but in general follow common sense.

 [^1]: OURCs Rules of Racing §A2.13.a, accessed 2025-02-22